dac067/dac067.github.io/about.md

 Here is an incomplete collection of projects I've completed since 2011. <br><br>

-I am currently a 4th year Electrical Engineering major at UC San Diego.
-My goal is to combine electronics with woodworking to make neat projects.
+I am currently a 5th year Electrical Engineering major at UC San Diego.
+My goal is to combine electronics, 3d printing, and woodworking to make neat projects.

 </div>